-From the inception of the Extended COVID Learning Plan, staff, parents and community members have been given opportunities to voice their opinions, provide perspectives, and offer feedback regarding plans for pandemic learning.
-APS continues to utilize Board of Education meetings as a conduit to the general public, but also provided other opportunities for stakeholders to share input since the beginning of the 2021-2022 school year.
-For example, the superintendent hosts a monthly discussion night for parents/community members.
+From the inception of the Extended COVID Learning Plan developed for the 2020-2021 school year, staff, parents and community members have been given opportunities to voice their opinions, provide perspectives, and offer feedback regarding plans for pandemic learning.
+APS continues to utilize Board of Education meetings as a conduit to the general public, but also provided other opportunities for stakeholders to share input.

 Before an LEA Plan of Use was developed for the expenditures of ESSER III funds, input was solicited in a couple of different venues.
-In November 2021, a survey was sent out to community members for their input regarding how the funds should be allocated.
-One-thousand and fifty three responses were received asking the community to prioritize funding around student learning and COVID-19 recovery.
+A survey was sent out to community members for their input regarding how the funds should be allocated.
+One-thousand and fifty-three responses were received asking the community to prioritize funding around student learning and COVID-19 recovery.
 Through the regular district improvement process more stakeholder input was gathered to help make decisions around spending.
 The superintendent also held monthly parent information meetings to engage parents in conversations around how these funds might be used.